Activities in Tāwharanui Marine Reserve

 Diver and moray eel

-The nearest boat launching ramp to the marine reserve is at Omaha.
-Boaties are welcome to navigate and anchor carefully in the reserve.
-Extra caution may be needed in some areas because of the number of divers and swimmers.
-Do not exceed five knots within 200 metres of the shore or a dive flag, or within 30 metres of any other boat or person in the water.
+Do not exceed five knots within 200 m of the shore or a dive flag, or within 30 m of any other boat or person in the water.

 Boats can enter the marine reserve after fishing outside its boundaries, but it is recommended that fishing rods are stowed out of sight while visiting the marine reserve.
 Remember, do not feed the fish or discharge anything into the water.

 Tāwharanui Regional Park offers excellent day walks ranging from 30 minutes to 3 hours through native bush, along the coast or across farmland.

 - No fishing of any kind is permitted.

 - Do not take or disturb any marine life, including shellfish and seaweeds.

 - Do not remove any part of the sea floor, including rocks, shells or washed up seaweeds.

 - Do not feed the fish as this disturbs their natural behaviour and can make them aggressive.

 - Do not exceed five knots in a boat or on a jetski within 200m of the mainland, a dive flag, or within 50m of a boat or person in the water.